Why demand patterns matter

 Scenario modelling

 Scenario A: Midweek flexible start near a small block with open bay access.
-Crew shifts arrival to avoid school‑run, parks close, and completes with buffers intact.
+Crews can shift slightly around traffic and still keep the day on track.

-Scenario B: Saturday terrace move on a permit parking street.
-Early spaces fill; a longer kerb‑to‑door carry and retail traffic add delays, reducing options to adjust later jobs.
+Scenario B: Saturday terrace move on a permit street.
+Early spaces fill, the carry gets longer and later jobs become harder to protect.

-Scenario C: Month‑end move from a managed building to a student‑area terrace.
-Fixed lift slot, permit parking, and high turnover create tight windows; any overrun forces queueing.
+Scenario C: Month-end move from a managed block to a student-area terrace.
+Fixed lift timing, permit parking and heavier local demand leave very little room for recovery.

 Practical scheduling checklist

-• Weekend clustering → Request a wider start window to absorb overruns from preceding addresses.
+• Weekend clustering → Request a wider start window to absorb overruns from earlier addresses.

 • Permit parking streets → Arrange a visitor permit or reserve a legal bay to shorten the carry.

-• Managed building rules → Confirm lift/ bay booking times and add a buffer before key handovers.
+• Managed building rules → Confirm lift and bay booking times and add a buffer before key handovers.

-• School-run peaks → Avoid arrivals near school times to protect route predictability and stopping space.
+• School-run peaks → Avoid arrival near school times to protect route predictability and stopping space.

 • Student-area turnover → Aim for midweek keys where possible to reduce competition for kerb space.